She-wolf (Roman mythology)

-In the Roman foundation myth, the She-Wolf (lupa in Latin) was an Italian wolf who nursed and sheltered the twins Romulus and Remus after they were abandoned in the wild by decree of King Amulius of Alba Longa.
+In the Roman foundation myth, the she-wolf (lupa in Latin) was an Italian wolf who nursed and sheltered the twins Romulus and Remus after they were abandoned in the wild by decree of King Amulius of Alba Longa.
 She cared for the infants at her den, a cave known as the Lupercal, until they were discovered by a shepherd, Faustulus.
-Romulus would later become the founder and first king of Rome and both twins became famous throughout history as the founders of the Rome we know today.
-The image of the She-Wolf suckling the twins has been a symbol of Rome since ancient times and is one of the most recognizable icons of ancient mythology.
+Romulus would later become the founder and first king of Rome and both twins became famous throughout history as the founders of the Rome known today.
+The image of the she-wolf suckling the twins has been a symbol of Rome since ancient times and is one of the most recognizable icons of ancient mythology.

 Origins

-There is evidence that the wolf held a special place in the world of the ancient peoples of Italy.
+Some scholars have argued that the she-wolf myth owes its origins to the early Etrusco-Italic indigenous influences just as much as the Ancient Greeks.
+They suggest that because wolves were the only major threat to the community in the northern Mediterranean area, they naturally translated this fear into superstitious awe and admiration of the power of wolves.
+Additionally, the adoption of the myth may have arisen from the commercial ties between the Etruscan cities, Tarquinii and Miletus.
 One legend claims that the Hirpini people were so-called because, when they set out to find their first colony, they were led to its location by a wolf (from the Osco-Umbrian word for wolf: hirpus).
 The tale of the Lupercal is central to that of the twins, and probably predates theirs.
 To the Roman god Mars, the wolf is a sacred animal.
 There is an ongoing debate about a connection to the ancient Roman festival of the Lupercalia.

 In Greek mythology, Apollo's mother Leto is reported to have given birth to him as a she-wolf, to evade Hera.